system76/tech-docs/src/models/darp7/repairs.md

 ![Thermal paste application](./img/thermal-paste-application.jpg)

 8. Carefully replace the heatsink.
-9. Replace the three heatsink screws, starting with #1, then #2, and finally #3.
+9. Replace the seven heatsink/fan screws in order, starting with #1, then #2, and so on until #7.

 ## Replacing the keyboard: